andrewbaxter/spaghettinuum/readme/comparison.md

 - GNS stores all records in the DHT.
 Spaghettinuum only stores pointers to the authoritative publisher in the DHT, everything else is stored on the publisher.

-- GNS uses a local MITM HTTPS proxy (with local CA cert) to handle TLS certificates, Spaghettinuum uses a new root CA cert and public issuer (Certipasta).
-For both, these are expected to be temporary measures until browsers support other channles for distributing TLS certificates.
+- GNS uses a local MITM HTTPS proxy (with local CA cert) to handle TLS certificates for compatibility with existing software.
+Spaghettinuum uses a new root CA cert and public issuer (Certipasta).
+For both, these are expected to be temporary measures until browsers support other channels for distributing TLS certificates.

 ## IPNS

-IPNS development was specific to IPFS use cases last I checked: [no arbitrary data, publishing tied tightly to nodes](https://github.com/ipfs/notes/issues/439).
+IPNS development was specific to IPFS use cases last I checked: [no arbitrary data, and publishing is tied tightly to nodes](https://github.com/ipfs/notes/issues/439).

 There have been complaints that IPFS is slow, possibly relating to using TCP for the DHT.